-Major Cooperative Insurers in Japan
+2 Major Cooperative Insurers in Japan

 There are various kinds of cooperative insurers in Japan.
-If we summarize these organizations according to the applicable laws, they can be roughly classified into two categories; "organizations based on special laws" and "organizations not based on special laws".
+If we summarize these organizations according to the applicable laws, they can be roughly classified into three categories; "Organizations operating cooperative insurances under cooperative laws", "Organizations providing indemnity services for agricultural products and fisheries or fishing vessel damages as a kind of social security measures under Indemnity Laws", and "Organizations operating Mutual Relief Work under Local Autonomy law".